-- (1) For wind facilities: (NOT APPLICABLE) - (i) No wind turbine shall be located within one hundred (100) feet of an existing, active water supply well or water supply intake.
-(NOT APPLICABLE) - (ii) Blasting shall be prohibited within five hundred (500) feet of any known existing, active water supply well or water supply intake on a non-participating property.
-(NOT APPLICABLE) - (iii) The Permittee shall engage a qualified third party to perform pre- and post- construction testing of the potability of water wells within the below specified distances of construction disturbance before commencement of construction and after completion of construction to ensure the wells are not impacted, provided the Permittee is granted access by the property owner.
-(NOT APPLICABLE) - a.
-Collection lines or access roads within one hundred (100) feet of an existing, active water supply well on a non-participating property; (NOT APPLICABLE)
+- (2) For solar facilities: - (i) Pier and post driving activities, except for fence and utility poles, shall be prohibited within one hundred (100) feet of any existing, active drinking water supply well; use of earth screws is permitted. - (ii) If required, blasting shall be prohibited within five hundred (500) feet of any known existing, active water supply well or water supply intake on a non-participating property.
+(NOT APPLICABLE) - (iii) The Permittee shall engage a qualified third party to perform pre- and post- construction testing of the potability of water wells within the below specified distances of construction disturbance before commencement of civil construction and after completion of construction to ensure the wells are not impacted, provided the Permittee is granted access by the property owner: - a.
+Collection lines or access roads within one hundred (100) feet of an existing, active water supply well on a non-participating property; - Blasting within one thousand (1,000) feet of an existing, active water supply well on a non-participating property; (NOT APPLICABLE)